-- Check that extraction fans and ventilation devices aren't left running unnecessarily (despite its small baseload, an extractor increases the need for heat by around 5%) - Take advantage of natural ventilation by opening doors and windows where possible (and without posing a risk to your staff or others on your premises) - Align cooling times with working hours and occupancy, so you don't over-cool out of hours - Reduce AC use by minimising sources of unexpected and/ or unnecessary heat (e.g. office equipment left on when not in use; artificial lighting when daylight available) - Adopt a temperature range (e.g. 19 24 °C) when heating and cooling are both off
+- Check that extraction fans and ventilation devices aren't left running unnecessarily (despite its small baseload, an extractor increases the need for heat by around 5%) - Take advantage of natural ventilation by opening doors and windows where possible (and without posing a risk to your staff or others on your premises) - In healthcare settings, separate non-clinical from clinical areas to ensure infection control is in place where needed - Align cooling times with working hours and occupancy, so you don't over-cool out of hours - Reduce AC use by minimising sources of unexpected and/ or unnecessary heat (e.g. office equipment left on when not in use; artificial lighting when daylight available) - Adopt a temperature range (e.g. 19 24 °C) when heating and cooling are both off